U.S. FAA downgrades India aviation rating; Air India, Jet hit

 "These aren't our standards.
 They're the ICAO standards everyone has to live under.
 And we're committed to working with India to help them get back to a Category One rating."

-(Additional reporting by Maria Sheahan in Frankfurt, David Brunnstrom in Washington and Solarina Ho in Toronto; Editing by David Evans, James Dalgleish and Amanda Kwan)
+(Additional reporting by Maria Sheahan in Frankfurt and David Brunnstrom in Washington; Editing by David Evans and James Dalgleish)